JOThurgood/mhd-ray-tracing/README.md

 This is essentially the main solver.

-It contains the data structure for an individual ray path (class Ray:), and functions related to advancing and sampling the path in time.
+It contains the data structure for an individual ray path (the class 'Ray'), and functions related to advancing and sampling the path in time.
 Also contains classes and functions relating to collections of rays ('Swarms') and their advancement and manipulation en-masse.